 “Don’t,” I began, voice shaking.
 “Touch me."

 “Why are you freaking out?”
 Frustration sliced through his voice, and he shoved an aggravated hand in his hair.
 People were starting to stare.

 I snapped.
-Whipping back around, I wheeled on him with engaged, bright eyes.
+Whipping back around, I wheeled on him with bright, enraged eyes.
 “What am I then, huh, Potter?
-If Nora’s your one true love and that party girl’s your rebound shag, then—What.
+If Nora’s your one true love and that muggle girl’s your rebound shag, then — What.
 Am.
 I?”

 He stared gravely at me, lips parted, eyes searing and intense.
-There was a beat of silence that seemed to cut right through me.
+There was a beat of silence; I could feel it like a tangible thing, wiggling between us, making itself comfortable in the empty air.
 I hated myself for it, but I couldn’t look away.
-He had me trapped in his gaze.

 “You’re Bennett,” he replied, seriously, quietly.
 “And you don’t belong to me.
 You’re not my anything because you’re not mine.”